 Canada Interest Exemptions

-Canada also has a category whereby foreign nationals can fill jobs in Canada without an LMIA if it can be demonstrated that it will be a significant cultural or social benefit for Canadians.
-This will be reliant on the applicants' past successes, recommendations and testimonials from those in a relevant field of expertise.
+Canada also has a category whereby foreign nationals can fill jobs in Canada without an LMIA if it can be demonstrated to be a significant cultural or social benefit for Canadians.
+This will rely on the applicants' past successes, recommendations, and testimonials from those in a relevant field of expertise.

-If the company you are working for in your home country or outside of Canada wants to transfer you to a branch in Canada, you may also be exempt from an LMIA application.
+If the company you work for in your home country or outside of Canada wants to transfer you to a branch in Canada, you may also be exempt from an LMIA application.

 Humanitarian and Compassionate LMIA-Exemptions

-Canada is one of the countries that offer refuge to people who want to move to Canada and start a new life.
+Canada is one country that offers refuge to people who want to move to Canada and start a new life.
 In these exceptional cases, the government will review your application and could grant an LMIA exemption.

 Facilitated LMIA - Quebec

-Quebec has its own immigration processing system that is different from the federal immigration processes, so it stands to reason that its LMIA processing procedure differs slightly.
-Quebec employers will need to adhere to the following procedures:
+Quebec has an immigration processing system that is different from the federal immigration processes, so it stands to reason that its LMIA processing procedure differs slightly.
+Quebec employers will need to adhere to the following guidelines:

-- Submit application in French except for In-Home Caregivers;
+- Apply in French except for In-Home Caregivers;

-- No job advertising requirements or proof of an attempt to hire a Candian citizen or permanent resident needed;
+- No job advertising requirements or proof of an attempt to hire a Canadian citizen or permanent resident is needed;

-- Only high demand where there are labour market shortage may be eligible; and
+- Only high demand where there are labor market shortages may be eligible; and

 - LMIA application must be approved by federal (ESDC) and provincial (Ministère de l’Immigration, de la Diversité et de l’Inclusion (MIDI) authorities.